djandy1999/ProyectKB/README.md

 To accomplish the aforementioned goal this software provides two control modalities: The visual control modality and the myoelectric control modality.
 Using hand-tracking data from virtual reality (VR) glasses the visual information serves a dual purpose.
 Firstly, it can be used as a direct control mechanism and secondly, it provides real-time gestural information to train a machine learning algorithm.
 This trained algorithm enables pattern recognition on muscle signals from a high-density surface electrode array.
 Thus, the primary modality, namely the myoelectric control, is achieved.
 A Convolutional Neural Network (CNN) was implemented to predict hand gestures accurately from the myoelectric signals.
 To refine the predictions different types of pre- and post-processing were implemented.

+For a short video explaining everything in a bite sized format please refer to my LinkedIn page! https://www.linkedin.com/in/andres-gonzalez-rivera-13b168139/

 <p align="center">
   <img src="https://github.com/AndyDunkelHell/ProjectBBH/blob/master/Hardware/img/HandEndViewGIF.gif" alt="Hand Final preview"/>
 </p>